 They understand that they must become their own advocates, run for local, state and national offices, organize, mobilize and focus on an agenda that will free America from its constructed -isms, phobias and obstructionism.

-Zoomers view Alt-Right conspiracy dung, fear mongering, “confirmation biased” platforms and cable TV
+Zoomers view Alt-Right conspiracy dung, fear mongering, “confirmation biased” platforms and cable FOX TV

 The absolute, echo chambers of extreme conservatism, divisionism and the constant spewing of contrived grievance politics is unlettered noise to Zoomers.

-They no longer can wait for past generations to catch up.
-They can’t because global issues are now impacting their future – literally.
-They can’t wait because past generations have lost credibility and trust and it continues to play out daily in 2023.
+They can no longer wait for past generations to catch up.
+They can’t because global issues are now impacting their futures – literally.
+They can’t wait because past generations have lost credibility and trust and the disingenuousness continues to play out on a daily basis, regardless of shameless – heretical “thoughts and prayers.”

 It’s now up to the Zoomers to begin the challenge of changing, not only America, but the world . . . and I believe they will – unapologetically without fear and hate.

-“Zoomers!
-Audaciously dare to become the first authentic Great Generation – leaving the -est to those who follow.”
+Audaciously dare to become the first authentic Great Generation – leaving the -est to those who follow.
 Let this be your calling, destiny and legacy.”